kovasb/gamma/README.md

 ```
 (g/sin true)
 => Error: Wrong argument types for term sin: :bool
 ```

+This is useful for debugging.
+Your code can also dispatch based on the GLSL type of the AST.

 ##### GLSL Input/Ouput variables are also maps with constructor functions.